IBM/vision-tools/README.md

 export PYTHONPATH=$PYTHONPATH:$HOME/vision-tools/lib
 ```

-At this point, the Visual Insights API CLI tools should be accessible.
+At this point, the MVI CLI tools should be accessible.
 Run `vision --help` to see that the
 command can be found. `vision datasets --help` can be run to ensure that sub-commands are accessible.

 ## Using the CLI Tool
 ### Introduction
 All of the CLI operations are driven by a single command -- `vision`.
-This command takes an "_entity_"
+This command takes an "_resource_"
 (or "_object_") on which to operate.
-Currently supported entities are:
+Currently supported resources are:

  * datasets
- * categories
+ * categories  -- classification categories within a dataset
- * files
+ * files  -- dataset files (images and/or videos)
+ * fkeys  -- file user metadata key names
+ * fmetadata  -- file user metadata objects
- * object-tags
+ * object-tags  -- object detection tag names (some times called classes)
- * object-labels
+ * object-labels  -- object detection annotation
- * action-tags
+ * action-tags  -- action detection tag names
- * action-labels
+ * action-labels  -- action detection annotation
- * dltasks
+ * dltasks  -- model training tasks
  * trained-models
  * deployed-models
- * projects
+ * projects  -- project groups used to group related datasets and models

-Each of these entities have operations that can be performed on them for creating, listing, showing details,
+Each of these resources have operations that can be performed on them for creating, listing, showing details,
-deleting, etc. Each entity will respond with the list of operations it supports when given the `--help` flag
+deleting, etc. Each resource will respond with the list of operations it supports when given the `--help` flag
 (e.g. `vision datasets --help`).
 To get detailed help about an operation for an entity use `--help` with the
 operation (e.g. `vision datasets list --help`).

-Note that flags, entities, and operations can be abbreviated to the point of uniqueness.
+Note that flags, resources, and operations can be abbreviated to the point of uniqueness.
 Using abbreviations is *NOT*
 recommended in scripts, but can be useful on the command line to reduce typing.

 ### The Basics